-Information for NC 12 within the study area is primarily drawn from the 2008 NCDOT bicycle safety study, 96 which focused on the 5.3 miles of NC 12, also called the Cape Hatteras National Park Road, which is owned by NPS and runs south of Whalebone Junction.
+Information for NC 12 within the study area is primarily drawn from the 2008 NCDOT bicycle safety study, 98 which focused on the 5.3 miles of NC 12, also called the Cape Hatteras National Park Road, which is owned by NPS and runs south of Whalebone Junction.

-Table 10 summarizes the roadway characteristics and traffic data from NC 12, from the northern limits at the intersection with U.S. 64/U.S. 264 to the southern limits at the intersection with Coquina Beach Ranger Station Access Road (NPS Route 404).
+Table 9 summarizes the roadway characteristics and traffic data from NC 12, from the northern limits at the intersection with U.S. 64/U.S. 264 to the southern limits at the intersection with Coquina Beach Ranger Station Access Road (NPS Route 404).

-Table 10 NC 12 Roadway Characteristics
+Table 9 NC 12 roadway characteristics

-Source: Project PRA-CÁHA 10(2).
+Source: Project PRA-CAHA 10(2).
 CAPE HATTERAS NATIONAL SEASHORE Overlay and Replace Culverts on NPS Route 010, NC State Route 12.
 Description: Feasibility of Improving Vehicle-Bicycle Safety by Adding Bike Lanes.
 January 2008.
 P.4

 Roadway Geometry (feet)

-Travel Lane Width п
+Travel Lane Width 11

 Paved Shoulder Width 2

 Turf Shoulder Width 12+

 Roadside recovery width outside of travel lane 15-20

-Roadway Speed (mph) · -
+Roadway Speed (mph)

 Posted speed limit 55

 Average speed 56

-85 th percentile speed 97 63
+85 th percentile speed 63

 Roadway Volume (vehicles per day)

 Average Annual Daily Traffic (AADT) 4,500

 Seasonal Average Daily Traffic 7,450

 Vehicle Composition

 Passenger cars 93%

 Small (light-duty) trucks 4%

 Large trucks/tractor trailers/buses 3%

 Vehicular turning maneuver points

-Southbound left-turn lanes SR 1243, Coquina Beach, and Oregon Inlet Campgr
+Southbound left-turn lanes SR 1243, Coquina Beach, and Oregon Inlet Campground

 Southbound right-turn lanes Oregon Inlet Fishing Center

 Northbound left-turn lanes Oregon Inlet Fishing Center, Bodie Island Lighthouse

 Pedestrian facilities (e.g., crosswalks) None

-As shown in Table 10, the posted speed limit along NC 12 on Bodie Island is 55 mph; however, during the summer, the speed limit for the section of road adjacent to the Oregon Inlet Campground and Fishing Center is reduced to 45 mph.
+As shown in Table 9, the posted speed limit along NC 12 on Bodie Island is 55 mph; however, during the summer, the speed limit for the section of road adjacent to the Oregon Inlet Campground and Fishing Center is reduced to 45 mph.
 Also as listed above, currently NC 12 through Bodie Island has a very narrow shoulder (approximately two feet).
 However, NPS and NCDOT have plans to extend the two-foot shoulder by three feet on both sides of NC 12 to provide a five-foot wide shoulder, approved by the American Association of State Highway and Transportation Officials (AASHTO), to facilitate bicycling or other vehicular needs for a "breakdown" lane or passing of emergency vehicles.

 The NPS maintains a traffic counter on NC 12 south of Whalebone Junction.
-Vehicle traffic counts at this location are one-way vehicles traveling south and may include travel to any of the sites within the Bodie
+Vehicle traffic counts at this location are one-way vehicles traveling south and may include travel to any of the sites within the Bodie Island District, or through travelers to the southern destinations outside of the district.
+Figure 27 percent of all vehicles are traveling at this speed or slower illustrates the average daily traffic (ADT) and seasonal variation of vehicles to the site in 2009, with peak visitation levels beginning in May and tapering off in September.

-96 Project PRA-CAHA 10(2).
-CAPE HATTERAS NATIONAL SEASHORE Overlay and Replace Culverts on NPS Route 010, NC State Route 12.
+Project PRA-CAHA 10(2).
+Cape Hatteras National Seashore Overlay and Replace Culverts on NPS Route 010, NC State Route 12.
 Description: Feasibility of Improving Vehicle-Bicycle Safety by Adding Bike Lanes.
 January 2008.